Waziup/waziup-tests/Netboot.md

 $ mount /dev/mapper/loop11p1 MyISO/boot
 ```

-We have now mounted locally both the "root" partition and the "boot" partition of the ISO file.
+We have now mounted locally both the "root" partition and the "boot" partition of the ISO in the folder `/mnt/MyISO`.

 Preparing the Netboot Server
 ----------------------------

 For booting from the network, a netboot server is necessary.
-Upon starting, the RPI will broadcast a DHCP request for remote boot on the local network.
+Upon starting, the RPI will broadcast a DHCP request on the local network, asking for a netboot server.
 The DHCP server should reply with the address of a TFTP server.
 This TFTP server will then be able to deliver all the files that the RPI needs to boot up.